AronSchulman/MMAtt-DTA/README.md

 When you have the input file ready, upload it to the server and press 'Predict' as seen in the figure above.

-Please wait fo the predictions - the wait time depends on the size of the input file.
+Please wait for the predictions - the wait time depends on the size of the input file.
 When dealing with very large data, you may consider fragmenting the data to several input files.

 After execution, you can observe the predictions in the `results.csv`.